robch/book-of-ai/docs/openai-asst/openai-asst-streaming-with-functions-cs/sample-overview.md

             }
 ```

-**STEP 4**: Process each update, accumulate the response, and invoke the callback for the update:
+**STEP 4**: Process each update, accumulate the response, and invoke the callback for the update.

 ``` csharp title="OpenAIAssistantsFunctionsStreamingClass.cs"
             else if (update is RunUpdate runUpdate)